 - 4 tablespoons vegan butter (or olive oil)

 - ¾ cup plant-based milk, plain, not vanilla flavored

 - 1 teaspoon salt

-- Place the chopped potatoes in a large pot and fill it with water, so that you have about 1 – 2 inches of water above the potatoes.
-Place over medium high heat and bring to a boil.
-Reduce heat and simmer for about 10 minutes, until potatoes are fork tender.
-Sprinkle the chopped garlic over the top and remove from heat and allow the water to cool so the water isn't too hot for the next step.
+- Place the chopped potatoes in a large pot and fill it with water, so that you have about 1 to 2 inches of water above the potatoes.
+Place over medium-high heat and bring to a boil.
+Reduce heat and simmer for about 10 minutes, until potatoes are fork-tender.
+Sprinkle the chopped garlic over the top and remove it from heat and allow the water to cool so the water isn't too hot for the next step.

 - Pour the potatoes into a strainer over the sink (be careful of emerging steam).
 Place the cooked and drained potatoes in a large bowl.
-Add the vegan butter (or olive oiand use a fork or potato masher to mash the potatoes.
+Add the vegan butter (or olive oil and use a fork or potato masher to mash it.
 Add the plant-based milk and continue to mash and stir.

 - Sometimes I'll add an extra pat of butter on the top before serving.
 Serve warm.

 - Store mashed potatoes in a sealed container.
 They will keep in the fridge for up to 5 days.
 They can be frozen in proper containers for up to 2 months.